zapier/visual-builder/docs/_build/fields/field-definitions.md

 # Field definitions and types

-There are three types of fields exist for users to see in the Zap editor:
+Three types of fields exist for users to see in the Zap editor:

 - Input fields
 - Dynamic fields